 - 1 teaspoon Kosher salt

 - Pat chicken dry with paper towels.
-Coat both sides with 1 Tablespoon Cajun seasoning.
+Coat both sides of the chicken with 1 Tablespoon of Cajun seasoning.

-- Heat 1/4 cup vegetable oil in a Dutch oven over medium high heat.
-Add chicken; brown on both sides.
-Remove chicken from Dutch oven.
+- Heat ¼ cup vegetable oil in a Dutch oven over medium-high heat.
+Add the chicken; brown on both sides.
+Remove the chicken from Dutch oven.

-- Add remaining 1/2 cup of oil and flour to Dutch oven over medium high heat.
-Stir constantly with roux spoon or other type of wooden spoon until mixture reaches blond or light brown stage, about 5 minutes.
-Reduce heat to medium and continue to cook the roux, stirring constantly until it reaches the dark brown stage, about 10 minutes.
+- Add the remaining ½ cup of oil and the flour to the Dutch oven over medium-high heat.
+Stir constantly with roux paddle or other type of wooden spoon until the mixture reaches the blond or light brown stage, about 5 minutes.
+Reduce the heat to medium and continue cooking the roux, stirring constantly until it reaches the dark brown stage, about 10 minutes.
 Watch carefully because the roux will quickly burn at this point.
+(See Tip 4)

-- Add the onions, celery, and bell pepper to the roux; stir to combine.
-Cook over medium how heat stirring occasionally, until creamy, 5 minutes.
-Add the garlic; cook for 30 seconds, and then add the mushrooms and remaining Cajun seasoning, salt and pepper.
-Stir; cook 5 minutes.
+- Add the onions, celery and bell pepper to the roux; stir to combine.
+Cook over medium-low heat stirring occasionally, until the mixture is creamy, 5 minutes.
+Add the garlic; cook for 30 seconds, and then add the mushrooms and remaining Cajun seasoning, salt, and pepper.
+Stir; cook for 5 minutes.

-- Increase the heat to medium high.
-Add the chicken stock; cook stirring constantly until mixture thickens.
-Return chicken to Dutch oven.
-Reduce heat to low; cover Dutch oven and simmer for 1 hour, or until chicken is fork tender and beginning to fall off the bone.
+- Increase the heat to medium-high.
+Add the chicken broth or stock; cook stirring constantly until mixture thickens.
+Return the chicken to the Dutch oven.
+Reduce the heat to low; cover the Dutch oven and simmer for 1 hour, or until chicken is fork tender and beginning to fall off the bone.

 - Remove the chicken from pan.
-Remove the skin and bones; discard.
-Shred chicken; return to Dutch oven.
-Heat 5 minutes or until heated though.
+Remove the skin and bones from the chicken; discard.
+Shred the chicken into bite-size pieces; return the chicken pieces to the Dutch oven.
+Heat the chicken fricassee for 5 minutes or until heated though.
 Serve over rice.
 Yield: 6 servings.